Have questions? Read the background and notes below

 - Portland Streetcar vehicles may also be added.
 They have a separate tracking system (by NextBus) which has it's own arrival data as well as Java- and Google Maps-based live maps.
 I did not think of looking at theirs to see how they did it.

 - Inbound is generally towards Portland City Center for lines that end there or the northern or northeastern destination for lines that travel through there.
 For other lines, it's usually the end of the line that's at a transit center (if only one is) or towards Portland City Center.

 - In addition to the mapped locations, it shows some of the other details (train #, miles away, layovers, etc) that are in the arrivals data but generally not made publicly available.
 For example, the train # can be used to track a particular bus and operator if you know which one they are doing.

 - "As of" is when the location data of the given vehicle was last reported

 - "Train" (also referred to as a "block") refers to a specific vehicle, and the group of trips that the vehicle will make on a certain day.
 The first one or two numbers represent the line the vehicle is generally assigned to; the last two numbers represent the specific vehicle on that line.

 - The "early/late" times are the forecast for the selected stop and don't represent the current status of the vehicles if there is a layover before the stop.
 Positive (+) values mean early; negative (-) values mean late.

-- While the official TriMet interactive map can now show vehicle locations, it can only do so on a by-line basis and this was originally made (in early November 2009) before that.
-It also can't show MAX locations, however this may be because the arrival data had not been available while they improved it.
+- While the official TriMet interactive map can show vehicle locations, it can only do so on a by-line basis and this was originally made (in early November 2009) before that.
+It also couldn't show MAX locations, however this may be because the arrival data had not been available while they improved it.

 Leave a Reply